|MP 2.01.27||Biofeedback as a Treatment of Urinary Incontinence in Adults|

 This policy was originally created in 1997 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period May 2012 through May 29, 2013.
-Following is a summary of the key literature to date:
+Most recently, the literature was reviewed through April 25, 2014.
+Following is a summary of the key literature to date.

 Women with Urinary Incontinence

-As noted in the description of the Cochrane review, above, studies evaluating biofeedback for treating urinary incontinence in women have used various combinations of interventions and a variety of comparison interventions.
-Selected larger RCTs that compared PFMT with and without biofeedback (i.e., attempted to isolate the effect of biofeedback) and that were published as full articles are described below:
+As noted in the description of the Cochrane review, previously described, studies evaluating biofeedback for treating urinary incontinence in women have used various combinations of interventions and a variety of comparison interventions.
+Selected larger RCTs that compared PFMT with and without biofeedback (ie, attempted to isolate the effect of biofeedback) and that were published as full articles are described next.

-In 2011, Goode and colleagues published the results of a randomized trial comparing behavioral therapy alone to behavioral therapy in combination with biofeedback and pelvic floor electrical stimulation.
-The trial included 208 men with urinary incontinence persisting at least 1 year after radical prostatectomy.
-Men with pre-prostatectomy incontinence were excluded.
+The 2011 study by Goode et al included 208 men with urinary incontinence persisting at least 1 year after radical prostatectomy.
+Men with preprostatectomy incontinence were excluded.
 Participants were randomized to 1 of 3 groups; 8 weeks of behavioral therapy (PFMT and bladder control exercises) (n=70), behavioral therapy plus biofeedback and electrical stimulation (n=70), and a delayed-treatment control group (n=68).
 The biofeedback and electrical stimulation intervention, called “behavior-plus,” consisted of in-office electrical stimulation with biofeedback using an anal probe and daily home pelvic floor electrical stimulation.
 After 8 weeks, patients in the 2 active treatment groups were given instructions for a maintenance program of pelvic floor exercises and fluid control and were followed up at 6 and 12 months.
 The primary efficacy outcome was reduction in the number of incontinent episodes at 8 weeks, as measured by a 7-day bladder diary.
 A total of 176 of 208 (85%) randomized men completed the 8 weeks of treatment.
-In an intention-to-treat analysis of the primary outcome, the mean reduction in incontinent episodes was 55% (28 to 13 episodes per week) in the behavioral therapy group, 51% (26 to 12 episodes per week) in the behavior-plus group, and 24% (25 to 20 episodes per week) in the control group.
-The overall difference between groups was statistically significant (p=0.001), but the behavior-plus intervention did not result in a significantly better outcome than behavioral therapy alone.
+In an intention-to-treat analysis of the primary outcome, the mean reduction in incontinent episodes was 55% (28-13 episodes/week) in the behavioral therapy group, 51% (26-12 episodes/week) in the behavior-plus group, and 24% (25-20 episodes/week) in the control group.
+The overall difference between groups was statistically significant (p=0.001), but the behavior plus intervention did not result in a significantly better outcome than behavioral therapy alone.
 Findings were similar on other outcomes.
-For example, at the end of 8 weeks, there was a significantly higher rate of complete continence in the active treatment groups (11 of 70, 16% in the behavior group and 12 of 70, 17% in the behavior-plus group) than the control group (4 of 68, 6%), but the group receiving biofeedback and electrical stimulation did not have a significantly higher continence rate than the group receiving behavioral therapy alone.
+For example, at the end of 8 weeks, there was a significantly higher rate of complete continence in the active treatment groups (11/70 [16%] in the behavior group, 12/70 [17%] in the behavior-plus group) than the control group (4/68 [6%]), but the group receiving biofeedback and electrical stimulation did not have a significantly higher continence rate than the group receiving behavioral therapy alone.

-Section summary: A few RCTs on biofeedback for post-prostatectomy incontinence have been completed, with mixed results.
+Several RCTs on biofeedback for prevention and/or treatment of postprostatectomy incontinence have been completed, with mixed results.
 Some studies report a significant improvement in symptoms with biofeedback, but others do not.
-This evidence is insufficient to determine whether biofeedback improves health outcomes for patients with post-prostatectomy incontinence.
+This evidence is insufficient to determine whether biofeedback improves health outcomes for patients with postprostatectomy incontinence.

 Clinical Input Received Through Physician Medical Societies and Academic Medical Centers

-There is a lack of consistent evidence from RCTs that biofeedback improves incontinence outcomes in women, or in men after prostate surgery compared to pelvic floor muscle exercises alone.
+There is a lack of consistent evidence from randomized controlled trial that biofeedback improves incontinence outcomes in women, or in men after prostate surgery compared with pelvic floor muscle exercises alone.
 No published evidence supports the unsupervised home use of biofeedback for treatment of urinary incontinence.
 Thus, biofeedback for the treatment of urinary incontinence, whether as part of an outpatient program or unsupervised in the home, is considered investigational.